knowledge-production/forge/about.md

 multiple workshops.
 All material in this category is reviewed by at least two of our editors and indicated as such (we don't have this implemented yet).

-*Lessons* are integral, atomic lessons that make up our tutorials.
+*Lessons* are integral, atomic components that make up our tutorials.
 Individual lessons do not necessarily make sense on their own: they are usually collated into larger groupings.

 We welcome and credit all pull requests from the broader community: if you fix an error, want to translate or contribute to any existing material please do